-I find the following facts2 by a preponderance of the evidence:
+I find the following facts by a preponderance of the evidence:

-- 1. On or about December 14, 2017, the Claimant filed with the MHIC a claim against the Fund for losses he alleged that he incurred as a result of the acts or omissions of the Respondent. - 2.
-On December 6, 2018, the OAH sent notices of the hearing to the Claimant and the Respondent by U.S. Postal Service certified and first class mail.
+- 1. On or about February 7, 2019, the Claimant filed with the MHIC a claim against the Fund for losses the Claimant alleged that were incurred as a result of the acts or omissions of the Respondent. - 2.
+On August 20, 2019, the OAH sent notices of the hearing to the Claimant, among others, by U.S. Postal Service certified and first class mail.
 All Notices were sent to the parties' most recent addresses on record with the MHIC. - 3.
-No notices were returned to the OAH. - 4.
-No postponement was requested by the Claimant. - 5.
-The Claimant failed to appear for the scheduled hearing on February 7, 2019.
+The Claimant did not request a postponement. - 4.
+The Claimant was properly notified but failed to appear for the scheduled hearing.